wibus-wee/wlint/README.md

 ## Repository Config Support

-`wlint` have a repository config file to configure the linter config, for example: `package alias`, `custom category matching name`...
-It provides a more flexible configuration method.
+`wlint` have a repository config file to configure the linter config, it provides a more flexible configuration method.
+For example, you can configure [package alias](#custom-linting-config-support) and [automatic matching category](#automatic-matching-category) in the repository config file.

 You should create a `config.json` file in the root directory of your project, and then you can configure the repository config in the `config.json` file.
 For example: